Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- "Wurst" benötigt jetzt "Salz" zur Produktion.
-  - Es gibt ein alternatives Rezept das zusätzlich Kartoffeln verbraucht.

-- Eine Industrielle Wurstfabrik ist verfügbar (Die selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
-  - Die normale Wurstfabrik kann nicht mehr von Strom profitieren.
-- Eine Industrielle Schweinezucht ist verfügbar (Die selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).

-- Es werden einige Items für Metzgereien angepasst.
+- ‘Sausage’ now requires ‘Salt’ for production.
+  - There is an alternative recipe that also uses potatoes.

+- A transition buff is active on the factories.
+  - The factories produce without the new inputs.
+  - The buff expires after 60 minutes.
+  - During its runtime you should adapt your economy to the changes.

+- An industrial sausage factory is available (the same as in ‘Industrial Low Tier Production’, only slightly adapted).
+  - The normal sausage factory can no longer benefit from electricity.
+- An industrial pig farm is available (the same as in ‘Industrial Low Tier Production’, only slightly adapted).

+- Some items for butcher's shops are adjusted.

   - Maxime Graves, Delicatesseur Extraordinaire:
-    - Produziert jetzt 1/4 Gulasch zusätzlich.
+    - Now produces an additional 1/4 goulash.
-    - Wenn "Cattle need to be butchered" aktiv ist, wird 1/2 Rindfleisch anstelle von Gulasch produziert.
+    - If ‘Cattle need to be butchered’ is active, 1/2 beef is produced instead of goulash.

-  - Chantelle die Feinschmeckerin:
+  - Chantelle the Gourmet:
-    - Produziert jetzt 1/5 Felle zusätzlich.
+    - Now produces an additional 1/5 hides.
-    - Wenn "Häute" im spiel vorhanden sind, werden diese Anstelle von Fellen produziert.
+    - If ‘Hides’ are available in the game, they will be produced instead of hides.

-  - Fleischermeister:
+  - Master Butcher:
-    - Produziert 1/5 Talg.
+    - Produces 1/5 tallow.

 </details>